ntoump/mask_classifier/README.md

+## THE APPLICATION IS CURRENTLY UNAVAILABLE.
+GET IN TOUCH TO LEARN MORE.

 ### This version of the application is OBSOLETE.
 Head over to https://protected-mountain-28715.herokuapp.com/ to experiment with the freely available newer version (Mask Classifier v3).

 This is the Mask Classifier (v2).